DragonSenses/visionize/architectural-decision-log.md

 }
 ```

-feat: add useServerAction hook to handle server actions

-This commit adds a custom React hook that takes a server action function and an optional options object as parameters.
-The hook returns a cached function that can be called with an input to execute the server action.
-The hook also manages the state of the data, error, field errors, and loading status of the server action.
-The options object can specify callback functions to handle the completion, error, or success of the server action.
+#### Add options object to specify callback functions

+Lastly, we will use the options object to specify callback functions to handle the completion, error, or success of the server action.

+We just need to add the callback functions to the `error` and `data` conditions, and the `onComplete` in the finally block.
+To recap:

 - If the server action had no output our results then we do an early return and have no callbacks.
 - If output has `fieldErrors` then something went wrong with validation